 ICCL is campaigning for human-rights based reform of policing.
 An Garda Síochána is a key agency for the protection of rights in Ireland and ICCL has been at the centre of police reform initiatives for over forty years.
-We are entering a critical period for reform of policing in Ireland and ICCL is playing a leading role in ensuring that the outcome of anticipated Garda reform processes will secure a human rights compliant police service and the maximum effectiveness of police oversight bodies.
+We are at a critical period for reform of policing in Ireland.
+The Commission on the Future of Policing has reported to government and the government developed a plan for its implementation.
+ICCL is playing a leading role in ensuring that the outcome of this reform process will secure a human rights compliant police service and the maximum effectiveness of police oversight bodies.

 Here is the full text of Alyson Kilpatrick’s ground-breaking report: A Human Rights Based Approach to Policing in Ireland.